writethedocs/www/docs/conference/general-admission-and-venue.rst

 General Ticket Sales
 --------------------

 Tickets for the conference are `now available`_ for only **$75**.
-We're limiting conference tickets to a mere **200**, so be sure to buy yours right now.
+We're limiting conference tickets to a mere **200**, so be sure to buy yours right away.
 We were amazed at how quickly the early bird tickets sold out.

 We want to keep the conference at a reasonable number of people, to help foster communication and craft a more intimate experience.
-The venue is the perfect size for the event, and we’re really excited!
+The venue is the perfect size for the event, and we think it will work perfectly.

 Additional Sponsors
 -------------------